ekourkchi/10Mpc_groups/README.md

-# galaxy groups within 10Mpc
+# galaxy groups within 10 Mpc

 Based on the similar formalism as in KT2017 groups paper.
 The sample is much more restricted, with the 10 Mpc limit.